PROVISIONALLY LICENSED CLINICAL SOCIAL WORKER & THERAPIST

 My goal is not to direct, but to walk alongside you.
 I come to this work with a deep respect for the ways people survive, especially when navigating systems that were never designed to support them.
 I believe therapy should never be about gatekeeping or fixing anyone.
 Instead, I offer a collaborative space where your feedback matters and your pace is honoured.

-Clients often come to me when they are:
+Clients often reach out when they are:

-• Trying to make sense of who they are becoming, especially when identity has been shaped by migration, caretaking roles, cultural pressure, or the need to survive in places that didn’t feel safe to be fully seen.
+Especially when identity has been shaped by migration, caretaking roles, cultural pressure, or the need to survive in places that didn’t feel safe to be fully seen.

-• Carrying the weight of stories that weren’t theirs to carry, including family histories marked by silence, loss, or resilience in the face of racism, poverty, and generational trauma.
+Including family histories marked by silence, loss, or resilience in the face of racism, poverty, and generational trauma.

-• Feeling distant from their own needs or bodies, after years of prioritizing others, disconnecting from emotion, or surviving in systems that rewarded perfectionism and punished softness.
+After years of prioritizing others, disconnecting from emotion, or surviving in systems that rewarded perfectionism and punished softness.

-• Craving slowness, meaning, or rootedness, especially in the midst of burnout, grief, or relentless change that’s made life feel like a series of to-do lists with no room to breathe.
+Especially in the midst of burnout, grief, or relentless change that’s made life feel like a series of to-do lists with no room to breathe.

-• Wanting to heal without performing, and looking for a space where they don’t have to prove their pain or shrink their complexity just to receive care.
+Looking for a space where they don’t have to prove their pain or shrink their complexity just to receive care.

 No matter where you’re starting from, I aim to meet you with gentleness, curiosity, and deep respect.